Hideyo Noguchi

-Later in his career, Noguchi developed the first serum to give partial immunity to Rocky mountain spotted fever, a notoriously lethal disease before treatment was discovered.
-Alongside, he suggested the name for the genus Leptospira in 1917.
+Later in his career, Noguchi developed the first serum to give partial immunity to Rocky Mountain spotted fever, a notoriously lethal disease before treatment was discovered.
+He also suggested the name for the genus Leptospira in 1917.

-Although, he became increasingly erratic and inaccurate, which might have been exacerbated from contracting syphilis, progressing to neurosyphilis, discovered during his autopsy by William Alexander Young combined with his poor education from childhood.
+However, he became increasingly erratic and inaccurate, which might have been exacerbated from contracting syphilis, progressing to neurosyphilis, discovered during his autopsy by William Alexander Young combined with his poor education from childhood.
 He misidentified yellow fever as being caused by the bacteria, Leptospira icterohemorrhagiae, and received scrutiny when it was later understood to be a virus with the invention of a electron microscope.
-Before this Noguchi died of the disease in Accra, Gold Coast during an expedition to Africa in search for its cause.
+Prior to this scrutiny, Noguchi died of the disease in Accra, Gold Coast during an expedition to Africa in search for its cause.

-Posthumously, his work on yellow fever was overturned alongside his claims of discovering the causative agent of rabies, poliomyelitis, trachoma and his culture of syphilis could not be reproduced.
-His research with his colleague Evelyn Tilden after his death proved that Carrions disease and verruca peruana were the same species.
+Posthumously, his work on yellow fever was overturned alongside his claims of discovering the causative agent of rabies, poliomyelitis and trachoma, and his culture of syphilis could not be reproduced.
+His research with his colleague Evelyn Tilden after his death confirmed that Carrion's disease and verruca peruana were caused by the same species of bacteria.

 Noguchi was one of the first Japanese scientists to gain international acclaim outside of Japan for his scientific contributions.
-In addition, he nominated several times for a Nobel prize in medicine between 1913 and 1927, often bringing more attention to neglected tropical diseases.
+In addition, he was nominated several times for a Nobel prize in medicine between 1913 and 1927, often bringing more attention to neglected tropical diseases.

 His name is attached to the spirochete, Leptospira noguchii.
 In 2004, Noguchi's face was featured on the 1000 yen note.
-The Hideyo Noguchi Africa prize is given in his honor.
+The Hideyo Noguchi Africa Prize is given in his honor.